-- Enroll for at least 1 term semester hour of CNSL 7060 internship (because OH CSWMFT Board rules require all individuals who do not possess a LPC or LPCC-S license but who, as part of their educational requirements, must engage in supervised counseling practice, to be enrolled in an internship during the time they are engaging in such practice). - Attend all weekly internship seminar meetings until the required hours are complete. - Document sufficient service hours to meet the total service hour requirement commensurate with the number of credits for which the student is enrolled (i.e., 100 hours minimum per one semester credit).
+- Enroll for at least 1 semester hour of CNSL 7060 internship (because OH CSWMFT Board rules require all individuals who do not possess a LPC or LPCC-S license but who, as part of their educational requirements, must engage in supervised counseling practice, to be enrolled in an internship during the time they are engaging in such practice). - Attend all weekly internship seminar meetings until the required hours are complete. - Document sufficient service hours to meet the total service hour requirement commensurate with the number of credits for which the student is enrolled (i.e., 100 hours minimum per one semester credit).
 [Note: The total service hours for additional internship credit(s) may be any combination of direct, indirect, on-site supervision, and seminar hours.
 All direct service hours may be counted toward meeting the 240 direct contact hour requirement of the 6 semester credit Master's Internship (CNSL 7060).] - No minimum number of direct service hours will be required above the 240 total for the additional internship credits for which the student is enrolled.

-Exception: If a Mental Health Counseling student who has an incomplete for the Master's Internship (CNSL 7060) is short 20 or fewer direct service hours, the student may complete these direct service hours without having to enroll for additional internship credits.
-If completion of these direct service hours (20 or fewer hours) extends into a subsequent academic term, the student will be required to attend an internship seminar weekly until the hours have been completed.
-The student will report these hours, once completed, to their supervision instructor who awarded the incomplete grade.
+Exception: If a Mental Health Counseling student who has an incomplete for the Master's Internship (CNSL 7060) is short 20 or fewer direct service hours, the student may complete these direct service hours without having to enroll for additional internship credits during the break between semesters.
+If completion of these direct service hours (20 or fewer hours) extends into a subsequent academic term, the student will be required to attend an internship seminar weekly until the hours have been completed and enroll for one credit hour.
+The student will report these hours, once completed, to their instructor who awarded the incomplete grade and the Field Placement Coordinator.
 The instructor will review these hours to determine if a passing grade may be awarded.
-Should the student have more than 20 hours of direct service hours to complete after the end of the term, the student will be required to enroll in Internship (CNSL 7060) for the subsequent term.
+Should the student have more than 20 hours of direct service hours to complete after the end of the term or become employed as a counselor, the student will be required to enroll in Internship (CNSL 7060) for the subsequent term.